bptlab/bpm2019ws-fcm-compliance/README.md

 * Stop all three components: `docker-compose -f chimera/docker-compose.yml -f gryphon/docker-compose.yml -f lola-webservice/docker-compose.yml down --remove-orphans`

 In order to check compliance, the case model must be deployed to Chimera.

+## The example case model

+The example [Emergency case model](Emergency.json) can be downloaded and imported into Gryphon.